ibm-cloud-docs/cloud-logs/alerts/cl-events-for-en.md

 |-----------------------------|---------|
 | `AlertTriggered`  | The alert is triggered. |
 | `AlertResolved` | The alert is resolved. |
-{: caption="Table 2.
-Subtypes for actions that generate event notifications" caption-side="bottom"}
+{: caption="Subtypes for actions that generate event notifications" caption-side="bottom"}